serabiasin/serabiasin/README.md

-- 🔭 I’m currently a Final Student at Telkom University ,Computer Engineering Department
+- 🔭 Currently Work as Machine Learning Engineer
-- 🌱 I’m currently learning Rustlang, and Golang
+- 🌱 I’m currently learning Rustlang, and some system programming.
-- 📫 How to reach me: through email or Researchgate.
+- 📫 How to reach me: through email , Researchgate, or Linkedin.